-- Line 2 baking sheets with parchment paper, or teflon sheet, or silicone mat.
+- Preheat the oven to 300°F (150°C).
+Line 2 baking sheets with parchment paper, or teflon sheet, or silicone mat.

 - To prepare dry ingredients, sift together almond flour and powdered sugar twice.
 (Note: If you have up to 2 tablespoons of chunky dry ingredients left in the sifter, you don't have to replace it.
 Simply discard those chunky bits.)